tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 “That’s the Island.
-I figured I’d give you just a glimpse.
-That’s where your blonde friend’s from.
-She escaped a long time ago.
-And now, she keeps coming back to help others escape, too.”
+I figured I’d give you just a glimpse, since you came so far.
+That’s where your blonde friend’s from.”